AdamBazer/HIE-Whitepaper/README.md

 place among affiliated or unaffiliated care providers.
 The Information Technology Infrastructure (ITI) domain of IHE, first launched in 2003, works to address the implementation of standards-based interoperability solutions to improve information sharing, workflow and patient care.
 The ITI domain has addressed many of these challenges by defining a series of integration profiles to address specific aspects of exchanging healthcare information.
-Each integration profile addresses part of the broad set of challenges involved in health information exchange.
+Each integration profile addresses a specific part of the broad set of challenges involved in health information exchange.
 These integration profiles are not designed to address governance and policy choices, two factors that significantly affect the success of how an integration profile is adapted by any particular community.
 While this white paper cannot